-After Slovakia we took a ferry on the Rhone River from Bratislava to Vienna, where we rented an apartment for a week, right in the museum district.
+After Slovakia we took a ferry on the Danube River from Bratislava to Vienna, where we rented an apartment for a week in the museum district.
 We had great fun attending many concerts, visiting museums, seeing a show of the Spanish Riding School in the Hofburg Palace, and much more.

 The Caribbean: From Boston to Puerto Rico, Bonaire, Curacao, Aruba, Jamaica, Cayman Islands, Cozumel, and New Orleans

 In October we cruised the Caribbean on Norwegian Cruise Lines.
 It was a “re-positioning” of a ship from Boston to New Orleans, by way of the Caribbean.
 We had never visited five of the islands on the itinerary, so we got to add more countries to our travel list.
-This cruise was a part of our extended 50th wedding anniversary celebration, and we traveled with Mary and David Stevenson, our friends that were married on the same day and year as we (June 26, 1965), Louise and Walt, and many other acquaintances from Westminster Oaks Retirement Community in Tallahassee (where Mary, David, Walt, and other friends live).
+This cruise was a part of our extended 50th wedding anniversary celebration, and we traveled with Mary and David Stevenson (our friends who were married on the same day and year as we — June 26, 1965), Louise and Walt, and many other acquaintances from the Westminster Oaks Retirement Community in Tallahassee (where Mary, David, Walt, and other friends live).

 Travels in 2016